-Child Crisis Arizona operates the only licensed emergency shelter for children from birth to 10 in Maricopa County.
+Child Crisis Arizona operates an Emergency Children’s Shelter facility for children up to age 10.
 Children arrive to due to abuse, neglect, abandonment, or other forms of maltreatment when a family relative or licensed foster care family is not available.

 More than just a place to sleep, our home-like shelter meets all of a child’s needs.
 Specially trained staff and volunteers provide help, comfort, care and support.

 Children in the shelter receive:

 - Nurturing care 24 hours a day, 7 days a week

 - Balanced meals and healthy snacks

 - Attention to medical screenings and health issues, including vaccinations and visits to the doctor and dentists as needed

 While kids are at the shelter, they participate in activities like art, music, dancing and swimming lessons as well as visits from therapy dogs.
 Many of these services are provided free of charge by the business or organization.
 Through the generosity of our donors, children at the shelter and in our foster and adoption programs may also attend field trips to performances, the zoo, museums and cultural events.